 - In the upper left hand corner of the map (above the tool bar) use the blank white Address Box to key in the address of your proposed pin location.
 Format the address with commas this way: Address, City, State, ZIP Code.
-Click the binoculars to the right and viola – you’ve made your point!
+Click the Binoculars icon to the right of the address box and viola – you’ve made your point!

-- On the master toolbar click the drop down on the draw tools – usually the draw tools display an ABC icon.
-Select the bottom option of the drop down list: “Add location with Callout to the map.”
-Move your cursor to your location on the map and Click to place the point.
+- An alternative approach – On the master toolbar click the drop down on the draw tools – usually the draw tools display an ABC icon.
+Select the bottom option of the drop down list: “Location.”
+Move your cursor to your location on the map and Click the map to place the point.

 When placing individual points on the map click the label to edit the location name.
 Callouts or labels are also configurable.
-Be sure to consider naming your data point’s data layer, because you are creating a data layer or adding to a data layer with each new point.
+Be sure to consider naming your data point’s data layer, because you are creating a data layer or adding to a data layer every time you add a new point.

 Why Bother Creating a Multiple Pin Map?

-First time business map users place address points on a map to visualize their customer, donor, patient, or vendor lists.
-Seeing their constituents spread out across a map view is an illuminating experience.
+First time business map users usually place address points on a map to visualize their customer, donor, patient, or vendor lists.
+Seeing their constituents spread out across a accurate map of the USA or Canada is an illuminating experience.

 Longtime business map users view their business address lists for the exact same reasons.
 Visualizing clients, or patients on a map never gets old.
 These visualizations reveal patterns in our work, patterns that often reveal business intelligence.

-Business mapping, pins on a map.
-Simple, kind of fun, and something humans have been doing for eons.
+Business mapping – pins on a map – are simple, kind of fun, and something humans have been doing for eons.